adityasuman2025/MNgoTextEditor/README.md

 ## Brief:

-It is a javascript library which can be used in react to create a personal profile which memic the design of Sublime Text Editor.
+A JavaScript Library (npm package ) to memic the design of Sublime Text Editor.
+One can easily create his web profile in react.js by installing `mngo-text-editor` package

 ## Usage
     <MNgoTextEditor